Is It Safe to Cook Frozen Meat in a Slow Cooker?

 What if you forgot to take the chicken out of the freezer to thaw?
 It happens to all of us, that’s for sure.
 But you need a way to get dinner on the table.
-The guide below explains when and how to use frozen meat in Crock-Pot recipes.
+The guide below explains if it’s safe to use frozen meat in Crockpot recipes.

-It depends.
-The advice on whether or not to put frozen meat in a slow cooker is mixed.
 The USDA recommends thawing your meat in the refrigerator before starting a slow cooker recipe.
-Otherwise, the frozen meat might take too long to cook to a safe temperature (above 165°F); allowing bacteria to grow.
-However, according to Crock-Pot.com, you can cook frozen meat in a Crock-Pot, but you might need to increase the cooking time.
+Otherwise, the frozen meat might take too long to cook to a safe temperature (above 165°F), allowing bacteria to grow.

-Yes.
-Lean meats like chicken will cook faster than meats with more connective tissue and fat.
-That means frozen chicken will get to a safe temperature faster than other meats.
-To speed up cook time even more, consider cutting your frozen chicken into small pieces before adding it to the Crock-Pot.
+Lean meats like chicken or pork will cook faster than meats with more connective tissue and fat.
+That means frozen chicken will technically get to a safe temperature faster than other meats.

-No. Your 3 to 4 pound frozen roast will take a long time to cook in the slow cooker, and may spend too long in the “danger zone” temperature where bacteria can grow.
-Your best bet is to thaw that first.
-After you do, make our top-rated Melt-in-Your-Mouth Pot Roast!
+Frozen roast, especially when it’s up to four pounds, will take a long time to cook in the slow cooker, and may spend too long in the “danger zone” temperature where bacteria can grow.

-No. We don’t recommend adding frozen or raw ground beef to a Crock-Pot.
+We don’t recommend adding frozen or raw ground beef to a Crockpot.
 It’s important to be especially careful when it comes to ground beef, because eating it undercooked has been linked to illnesses caused by E. coli.
-And safety aside, ground beef that’s browned in a skillet first will have a lot more flavor.
-These slow cooker ground beed dinners prove it.

 To stay safe in the kitchen, always exercise caution and use your best judgment.
-Brush up on these other slow cooker safety tips.
+Brush up on these other slow cooker safety tips, too.